yasoob/personal_blog/content/posts/running_staticman_on_static_hugo_blog_with_nested_comments.md

 date: 2019-06-24T17:32:59-04:00
 draft: false
 categories: ["programming"]
+teaser: 'No blog is complete without comments.
+There are a lot of options out there which allow you to add comments to your static blog.
+In this article, I talk about how to setup Staticman for your Hugo blog.
+Process is similar for other static site generators.'
 ---

 Hi everyone! :wave: After transitioning to a static blog/website, I had one problem.
 My blog no longer had comments functionality.
 Yes, I could have used Disqus but I personally hate it.
 It is bloated with a lot of unwanted code.
 I did some search a while ago but couldn't find anything.
 I did a more serious search a couple of weeks ago and stumbled upon [staticman](https://staticman.net/) and holy moly it is the best thing ever!